 Jobsite Safety and the Coronavirus (COVID-19)

 The LIUNA Midwest Region is committed to the health and safety of our members and the public.
-The following guidelines from CDC and OSHA are recommended to help safeguard our members through the duration of the COVID-19 outbreak.
+The following recommended guidelines are to help safeguard our members through the COVID-19 outbreak.

 What You Should Do:

 - Stay at home if you are sick.

 - If you experience symptoms while at work, immediately isolate yourself from other workers and contact your supervisor.

 - If you have a known exposure to a person with a confirmed case of COVID-19 or suspect you may have been infected but don’t yet have symptoms stay home and notify your supervisor.

 - Wash your hands often – with soap and water for at least 20 seconds.

 - Use hand sanitizer with at least 60 percent alcohol when soap and water are not available.